 Horseshoe Ridge Trail is a 10.7 mile moderately trafficked loop trail located near Stevenson, Washington that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Directions from Amboy: Travel north on State Highway 503 for approximately four miles to Forest Route 54.
 Follow 54 east to the forest boundary (about 8-9 miles).
 Continue on 54 east to Forest Route 57.
 Follow 57 east to Forest Route 5704.
 Follow 5704 east until it mergers with Forest Route 58.
 Continue on 58 east to the trailhead of the Siouxon trail #130.
 Horseshoe ridge trail can be accessed at two separate points on the Siouxon trail #130.

 Love this trail, but be prepared to hike through brush.
 The trail isn't as used as it says.. very steep at first but worth the trek!